No current crisis

 Is there currently a crisis?

-No, there is currently no crisis.
-Emergencies and incidents are dealt with as part of daily emergency response.
-African swine fever (ASF) is also not a crisis, but a special situation.
-Information on this can be found on the African swine fever page.
+No, there is currently no crisis situation.
+Emergencies and incidents are handled as part of daily hazard prevention.
+African swine fever (ASF) is also not a crisis situation, but rather a special situation.
+You can find information on this on the African swine fever page.

 How will I be warned in the event of a crisis?